ironlota/ironlota.github.io/_posts/2017-5-29-Personal-Assistant-using-Speech-Recognition.md

     jarvis(data)
 ```

-## So ready to built your own personal assistant?
+## So are you ready to built your own personal assistant?